oceanskunk/feb2025apis/README.md

-# MAGiC 2024 - PHP Workshop
+# OCEAN Feb APIs event

 Welcome to the PHP workshop!